 Ultimately, the essence of the 5-days Arab Fashion Week is to offer an industry platform that gathers buyers, UHNWI, and press from around the World.
 This year, the fashion week will be kicked off on a special gala dinner set up under the title of Fashion Night Out, where designers will showcase a preview collection for the private invitees from the region’s most important individuals.
 Over 20 Fashion Shows, VIP Ladies Luncheon, brands showroom, seminars, after-parties along with a Royal Gala dinner, Red Carpets and Fashion Awards will follow.
 While the last edition registered over 16.000 guests, “the upcoming Arab Fashion Week foresees to achieve an even greater result by adding value to the international fashion system”, comments Jacob Abrian, CEO of the Arab Fashion Council (AFC).

 A growth which is welcomed and promoted by the constant support of H.E Cavaliere Mario Boselli, Honorary President of both the National Chamber of Italian Fashion and Arab Fashion Council, who has proudly announced that during the 4th Edition of the Arab Fashion Week “one of the most renowned Italian designers in the World will participate”.
 Along with a list of increasingly ranked designers.

-The Arab Fashion Week is forged by the Arab Fashion Council, the World’s largest non-profit fashion authority representing the 22 Arab country members of the Arab League.
-It was established in London in 2006 with the License of an International Extraterritorial Authority to develop the Fashion infrastructure and creative economy in the Arab World.
+The Arab Fashion Week is coordinated by the Dubai-based Arab Fashion Council, the World’s largest non-profit fashion authority representing the 22 Arab country members of the Arab League.
 It is headed by HE.
 Cavaliere Mario Boselli who also sits as the Honorary President of the National Chamber of Italian Fashion, organizers of the Milan Fashion Week.